play-co/shooter/particle/readme.md

 __addParticles(pos, velocity, count)__

-Adds particles between the minimum and maximum angle add the given position.
+Adds particles between the minimum and maximum angle at the given position.
 If count is not provided then the count which was set in the `type` will be used.

-The following callback will be called if they were set in the constructor `types` parameter:
+The following callbacks will be called if they were set in the constructor `types` parameter:
  + `initStartCB {function(start)}` ---Called when the start position is set.
  + `initEndCB {function(start, end)}` ---Called when the end position is set.
  + `initCB {function(view)}` ---Called when a new particle is created.